Menu

 Ideal for: Investors passionate about entrepreneurship and comfortable with the potential risks.

-Life Insurance and Annuities– While these products are typically used as a benefit upon death, some people like the features associated with insurance contracts, especially the tax deferred growth.
 However, like everything in life, there are pros and cons to consider.
 Insurance products are not our first pick of solutions for someone who has a strong growth objective.
 They can work well for estate planning reasons, income strategies, and for conservative investors.

 Creating a Long-Term Plan

 If you’re expecting your existing quality of life to follow you into retirement, it’s important to prioritize a retirement plan that will provide reliable income.
-And that means investing in more than just your company’s 401k plan.
+That means investing in more than just your company’s 401k plan.
 If you’re ready to put your extra money to work, set up a call.
 We can help you determine which of the savings vehicles discussed above will make the most “cents” for the long, happy, and comfortable retirement you desire!

 More About the Author: Sheena Hanson